Generic Name: methotrexate (oral) (meth oh TREX ate)

 You must use the correct dose.
 Some people have died after incorrectly taking methotrexate every day.

 Take methotrexate exactly as it was prescribed for you.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Measure liquid medicine carefully.
 Use the dosing syringe provided, or use a medicine dose-measuring device (not a kitchen spoon).

 Methotrexate can be toxic to your organs, and may lower your blood cell counts.
-Your blood will need to be tested often, and you may need an occasional liver biopsy.
+You will need frequent medical tests, and you may need an occasional liver biopsy or chest X-ray.
 Your cancer treatments may be delayed based on the results.

-If you need to be sedated for dental work, tell your dentist you currently use this medicine.
+If you need to be sedated for dental work, tell your dentist you currently use methotrexate.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss a dose of methotrexate.

 What happens if I overdose?